As part of the symposium “The Only Lasting Truth is Change”, BEK invites creative practitioners to the workshop series “Rewilding Practice”.

 The series will consist of three sessions taking place in BEK on 9, 13, and 16 November 2021.
 It is free and will be held in English.
 To register for the workshop series, please send an email to email@example.com by 24 October.
 The places are limited.

-«Rewilding Practice» is organized in cooperation with STUDIO, part of Public Art Norway’s art project for the new KMD building in Møllendalsveien 61 in Bergen.
+«Rewilding Practice» is organised in cooperation with STUDIO, part of Public Art Norway’s art project for the new KMD building in Møllendalsveien 61 in Bergen.